 I do think you have to consider at least a little bit of what your competitors are charging.
 We have three main grocery stories in my area, Publix, Kroger and Walmart.
 Publix is the most expensive, but their stuff isn’t double the price of Walmart or Kroger.
 It’s not like the gallon of milk is $12, but their products might be a dollar higher or so.
 Unless you are just providing a totally different service package than those around you, I do think it’s smart to stay reasonably in range compared to your competitors, especially if you are newer in business and still needing that build that base.

-A free service I used for a long time was Wave Accounting.
+A free service I used for a long time was Wave Accounting – which is a great solution for payments for personal trainers.
 You can use it just for invoicing, or you can use it also for just all your accounting and taxes.
 It’s really nice.
 They even have reoccurring invoices as an option, so your monthly clients can be billed automatically.
 You can also connect Wave straight to your bank account and it’ll automatically deposit in your bank for you.
 Again, this is totally free.

 The service I use now is called Dubsado, which I’ve talked about on the podcast before.
-It’s a whole client management system, so you can use it for contracts, intake questionnaires, and invoices.
+It’s a whole client management system, so you can use it for contracts, intake questionnaires, and invoices – perfect for payments for personal trainers who need to save time.
 They also still have the reoccurring invoices and auto debit as well.
-I’ll put a link to Dubsado in the show notes in case you want to check it out.

 That’s all I have for today, but just to recap, make sure your prices are on your website, make sure you’re conveying that value to your potential clients, and figure out an easy way to accept payments from your clients.